kaoru-sumi/kaoru-sumi.github.io/_pages/awards.md

 **Shun Suzuki and Kaoru Sumi**
 *Effects of a Peer Agent That Understands the Real-World Environment on Loneliness and Social Presence*
-JSAI Special Interest Group on Language Sense Engineering, February 2026. *(in Japanese)*
+JSAI Special Interest Group on Language Sense Engineering, July 2026. *(in Japanese)*

 ## 2025